PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Content Tracking
 ^^^^^^^^^^^^^^^^

-Content Tracking is an useful feature when you want to measure performance of your website or app.
-For example you can check how many times your file was downloaded, or banner was seen, how many users triggered modal screen with some promotion and then entered products etc.
+Content Tracking tracks how many times specific elements were rendered/visible.
+It can be used to measure if ad placement was visible or if user have seen end of article.

 To track content, it has to have ``data-track-content`` css class attached to it.